 By Chris Olsen

 We were also both members of the organization’s leadership team.
 During one particularly grueling team meeting in a packed conference room, I began to feel queasy.
-I wasn’t one to walk out of a meeting in progress to use the restroom and secretly judged those who did (control your coffee intake or your bladder, people).
+I wasn’t one to walk out of a meeting in progress to use the restroom and secretly judged those who did.
 But the side effects from chemo were no joke.
 I got up from the conference table to make a beeline for the bathroom.
-Austine jolted up behind me.
+Tina jolted up behind me.

 Though it all happened very quickly, I wondered why she was following so closely.
 In an instant, I felt her tug at my dress, which had been tucked inside the waistband of my sheer tights.
 I’m not sure how long I’d been walking around the office with my dress all tangled up in my hosiery.
 But before anyone in the room even noticed my bare ass beneath my see-through tights, she rectified the situation.
 She followed me out of the room and asked if I needed anything.
 Our eyes locked for a second.
 Mine said, “I have no idea what just happened, but thank you.”
 Hers said, “I got you.”

 Today, like many small business owners, I spend a fair amount of time alone.
 It’s far from easy.
 Not everyone is supportive.
 I’ve seen many variations of a meme that says, “Be the woman who fixes another woman’s crooked crown without saying a word.”
 But here’s the thing: A crooked crown is nothing.
 As a matter of fact, if I actually owned a crown, I’d probably wear it with a little tilt on purpose.
 If you ask me, what’s far more important is to be the kind of woman who prevents another woman from mooning an entire board room full of stuffy higher-ups.
 Someone who doesn’t hesitate to disrupt an important meeting to follow another woman to the restroom because you literally have her back.